georgeflanagin/wstools/README.md

 ## User creation commands

 ### newuser

-This command creates a new user.
-It can create both entirely local users (i.e., system users known only on this computer) and users who login using their netid/password as defined by Kerberos, AD, LDAP, etc.
+This command creates a new user whose user id is known to the Identity Management systems.
+That is, the user's login uses their netid/password as defined by Kerberos, AD, LDAP, etc.
 The syntax is straightforward:

 ```bash